bentoml/BentoML/docs/source/concepts/service.rst

 The data type and shape of the :code:`NumpyNdarray` can be specified with the :code:`dtype` and :code:`shape` arguments.
 By setting the :code:`enforce_shape` and :code:`enforce_dtype` arguments to `True`, the IO descriptor will strictly validate the input and output data based the specified data type and shape.
-To learn more, see IO descrptor reference for :ref:`reference/api_io_descriptors:NumPy ndarray`.
+To learn more, see IO descriptor reference for :ref:`reference/api_io_descriptors:NumPy ndarray`.

 .. code-block:: python